 I shut the book and when I opened it up again, those images were gone.
 That was something I didn’t like very much about the book; it was incredibly foreshadowing but at least I have clarity over the future.
 Sadly, I think, Paimon might have managed to possess Leann or the trinity, I just can’t tell, however I still have a soldier by my side, the last survivor of my entourage.

-Tanya was the last woman to survive the attack from the creature on the cemetery, I had the pleasure to know her better and selfishly to me, I had developed feelings towards her.
+Tanya was the name of the last woman to survive the attack from the creature on the cemetery, I had the pleasure to know her better and selfishly to me, I had developed feelings toward her.
 I just set Leann’s feelings on the side and I felt guilty about it.

 Tanya became my right hand, while Leann just became a stranger to me.
 I got to say Tanya released something in me, a power based purely on feelings, something that didn’t have to be acquired during a battle or sacrificing anything, it was just an inner strength that you manage to bring up when the time is right.